 The aim is to disseminate informational content on TILES, as well as to facilitate actions leveraging local community champions with the objective of improving resilience against climate change.
-TILES should work in Hindu, particularly the Hindu spoken in Bihar, understanding questions and responding to them with the correct answers, also in voice, not text.
+TILES should work in Hindi, particularly the Hindi spoken in Bihar, understanding questions and responding to them with the correct answers, also in voice, not text.

 They were fortunate to receive funding from CISCO and GIZ to support this pilot and decided to work with CLEAR Global to make this happen.

 The First Porcupine